The Civil War Batters the Outer Banks

 Researching your Cherokee Heritage

-Recommended American Civil War History
+American Civil War on the Outer Banks

-The Civil War Batters the Outer Banks
+Civil War Batters the Outer Banks

-The Outer Banks of North Carolina were the setting for important conflicts during the Civil War.
-Union victories at Hatteras Inlet* and Roanoke Island early in the war placed the area under Federal control and extended their blockade of the southern coast.
+The Outer Banks is a 200-mile (320-km) long string of narrow barrier islands off the coast of North Carolina, beginning in southeastern corner of Virginia Beach on the east coast of the United States.
+They cover approximately half the northern North Carolina coastline, separating the Currituck Sound, Albemarle Sound and Pamlico Sound from the Atlantic Ocean.
+The area was the setting for important engagements during the Civil War.
+Union victories at Hatteras Inlet and Roanoke Island early in the war placed the Outer Banks under Federal control and extended their blockade of the Southern coast.

-Civil War on the North Carolina Coast
+Civil War on the Outer Banks, North Carolina

-North Carolina Outer Banks.gif
+North Carolina Outer Banks and Civil War

-The federal campaign began on August 27, 1861, with an amphibious assault by Commodore Silas Stringham and General Benjamin Butler on two small and lightly defended forts at Cape Hatteras.
+The Federal campaign began on August 27, 1861, with an amphibious assault by Commodore Silas Stringham and General Benjamin Butler on two small and lightly defended forts at Cape Hatteras.
 The Confederate government had placed a higher priority on the conflicts in Virginia, and thus had made little effort to outfit and maintain these forts.
 The poorly-trained and poorly-equipped Confederate militia and recruits manning them were also plagued by thirst and mosquitoes.
 The Federals took both forts in less than 48 hours, and not one Union soldier was killed.
 The entire Pamlico Sound north to Roanoke Island was now open to Union activity, and for the Confederates the great highway linking coastal shipping to the rivers of interior North Carolina was beginning to close.

 A few months later, the Union assembled another fleet, this time for an attack on Roanoke Island.
 Since the fall of the Hatteras forts, the Richmond government had done little to strengthen the defense of Roanoke Island.
 There were three small earthen forts on the island, with a fourth position west of the island across Croatan Sound (north of the current Manns Harbor Bridge).
 Because the Confederate general staff was expecting a Union attack from the north, most of their artillery pieces were pointed in that direction and could not be turned to face an attack from the south- Pamlico Sound.
 Due to the Confederate government's commitment to the defense of Richmond, only 1400 soldiers were made available to hold the strategically important island.